clubadherent/clubadherent/README.md

 <p align="center"> ◇:*:◆:*:◇:*:◆
 <p align="center"> "Hello there!
 It seems like you have stepped into my account."
-<p align="center">"My name is Luci or Mari and allow me to introduce myself."
+<p align="center">"My name is Luci and allow me to introduce myself."
 <p align="center">ㅡI'm an artist and a writer I tend to procastinate alot but I try my best to make some content.
 I'm both a TWST EN and JP player.

 <p align="center">As you guys noticed, Trey Clover is my favorite character in Heartslabyul and I'm a yumeshipper to him and I am heavily and strictly a non-sharing yumejoshi to him so it makes me very uncomfortable when I see other canon x oc / yumeshippers with him also I feel very uncomfy if you guys whisper a love confession/letter to my Trey skin when I'm using it so please I kindly ask you to respect my boundaries that's all I want.
 We can talk or interact normally if I do interact with you but please don't talk about how much you love Trey to me and PLEASE PLEASE DO NOT TALK ABOUT YOUR OC X CANON/YUMESHIP OF HIM TO ME...